- Latest News

-College soccer scholarships to the USA are very sort after from student-athletes playing in countries around the world because they allow for not only a world class education, but also the opportunity to train and develop both physically and mentally over four years until they graduate.
+College soccer scholarships to the USA are a fantastic option for students once they graduate high school.
+Not only will you get a world class education, but you will also have the opportunity to train in an incredible environment, where you will be able to develop both physically and mentally over four years.

-Through the years the american college pathway has proven a fantastic way for thousands of soccer players at all different levels to develop and has also served as a springboard for some to international stardom.
+Through the years the American college soccer system has proven a fantastic way for thousands of soccer players at all different levels to develop.
+Starting with the top club/regional player who can use their soccer ability to help fund their education, all the way through to those where the college soccer pathway has served as a springboard to international stardom.

 Players such as Ryan Nelsen (Greensboro College), Brad Friedel (UCLA), Brian McBride (Saint Louis), Kasey Keller (Portland), Clint Dempsey (Furman) and Claudio Reyna (Virginia) to name a few all went on to play in the English Premier League and represent their country for many years.